ShinJustinHolly3317/StoComm/README.md

  * Email: test@mail.com
  * Password: test

-*Vistors are only for ideas post reviewing, please log in to experience complete collaborative features!*
+*Vistors are only for ideas posts reviewing, please log in to experience complete collaborative features!*ㄔㄛˉ

 ### One-Click Login
 Type email and password automatically when sign in